Skip to content

 • Scheduling tools for social media (Buffer, Hootsuite, or platform-native scheduling)

-• Templates for common messages — welcome messages, PPV descriptions, common DM responses
+• Templates for common messages — welcome messages, PPV descriptions, standard DM responses

 • A daily promotion routine that takes 60-90 minutes, not the entire day